tfnsolutionshq/tfnsysmonitor/README.md

 ## ⚙️ Configuration

-The main config file lives at `/etc/tfnsysmonitor/config.yaml` Edit the `config.yaml` file to specify monitoring targets and notification methods.
+The main config file lives in the base folder `./`.
+Edit the `config.yaml` file to specify monitoring targets and notification methods.

 Example: